Atom-Saleb-Tech/Scammer-Website-Files/README.md

 # Information!
-The list of webshells where i found by scammers.
+The list of files where i found by scammers. (webshells, mail servers and etc. except scam files)